dimes/zbuild/README.md

 [![Build Status](https://travis-ci.org/dimes/zbuild.svg?branch=master)](https://travis-ci.org/dimes/zbuild)

 Handling dependencies in large, cross-team code bases is notoriously difficult.
 Each language has at least one dependency management solution (sometimes many!), and these different solutions rarely work well together.
-Additionally, most dependency managers rely on public repositories, and setting up private repos can be challeging or impossible.
+Additionally, most dependency managers rely on public repositories, and setting up private repositories can be challenging or impossible.

 **zbuild** aims to solve these problems in the following ways: